1aim/DELETE-THIS-mail-types/notes/notes.md

 IF Item::Encoded only appears as encoded word, make it Item::Encoded word, possible checking for "more" validity then noew

+email::quote => do not escape WSP, and use FWS when encoding also make quote, generally available for library useers a create_quoted_string( .. )

 # Dependencies

 quoted_printable and base64 have some problems: